Click to toggle navigation menu.

 Cyber LiabilityTech E&O

-Core triggerCyber event: breach, ransomware, BEC, attack-driven outageError or omission in your tech product/service that causes client loss
+Core triggerCyber event: breach, ransomware, BEC, attack-driven outageError or omission in your tech product or service that causes client loss

 First-party costs (yours)Yes: forensics, legal, PR, restoration, ransom, BI, notification, credit monitoringTypically no; focus is third-party claims from clients